The Types of Call Center Frauds to Fight in 2026

 MFAs can include using one-time passwords (OTPs), questions only you can answer, voice recognition, and many other unique features that can’t be stolen by anyone else.
 Overall, MFA is rising in popularity and predictions claim that by 2025, its market share will reach around $20 billion.

-Use Biometric Technology
+Leverage Biometric Technology

-Companies have to implement customer identification techniques and fraud prevention measures across all of their communication channels including mobile apps, contact centers, web self-service and more.
+Companies have to implement customer identification techniques and fraud prevention measures across all of their communication channels, including mobile apps, contact centers, web self-service and more.

 Verify Caller Identity

 Asking questions might seem contrary regarding a call center’s objective, but following a few strategic inquiries can help you fight call center fraud.
-The whole key is to understand what type of questions you need to ask.
+The key is to understand what type of security questions you need to ask.

 A fraudster won’t be able to give answers to all of the following questions: